The Definitive Neighborhood Guide

 So much more to eat ..
 From here, let's shuffle our bloated, distended bodies south down Broadway for some incredible Chinese, Thai and Southeast Asian food.
 Technically, we're now in Elmhurst Chinatown but it's so close I'm including it in the Greater Jackson Heights area.
 First up, Eim Khao Mun Kai 81-32 Broadway, a place with only one thing on the menu (always a good sign) — Hainanese chicken.
 Originally from South China, this simple, satisfying dish is now made all over Southeast Asia but the Thais do it best.
 Perfectly cooked and mildly flavored chicken, ginger rice, chicken soup and incredibly fiery hot sauce.
 That's all there is to it.

 A few more blocks to the south is Coco 82-69 Broadway, one of my top five places to eat in all of NYC.
 Extensive Malaysian menu of hard to find items, massive portions and incredibly cheap to boot.
 The noodle soups are my fav, their Curry Laksa takes just like Singapore.
 Close your eyes and you're there.
+They do a mean Assam Laksa as well.
 Beef rendang, roti canai and nasi lemak are all divine.
 I've never had a bad meal here.

 Below is Ice Cacang aka Air Batu Campur aka ABC, a ridiculously tasty Malaysian shaved ice confection of syrup, condensed milk, sweet beans, peanuts, corn and a few other things.
 Shaved ice deserts are on the menu at Coco and if you ask for ABC, they'll happily make it for you.
 A little knowledge and friendliness in this part of town really goes a long way.